mathkimchi/singularity/DEVLOG.md

 I won't add things like send sync or object safety (for box) for the initial making of this,
 I'll add it as I need to while using it in the server in the next commit.

+2026-07-30 10:58PM

+I put the client handle in SAR and later I'll put the server handle in sttk.
+Neither of these structs are used by the other side, so it shouldn't be under common.

+2026-07-30 11:17PM

+Ok I made server initialize client.
+Next is I guess testing?

+I'll make a simple client to test?